Erosion and Sediment Control

 Continuing Education Credit Information

 This webinar is open to the public and is designed to qualify for 6.5 PDHs for professional engineers, 6.5 HSW continuing education hours for licensed architects, and 6.5 HSW continuing education hours for landscape architects in all states that allow this learning method.
 Please refer to specific state rules to determine eligibility.

 HalfMoon Education is an approved continuing education sponsor for engineers in Florida (Provider No. 0004647), Indiana (License No. CE21700059), Maryland, New Jersey (Approval No. 24GP00000700) and North Carolina (S-0130).
 HalfMoon Education is deemed an approved continuing education sponsor for New York engineers and architects via its registration with the American Institute of Architects Continuing Education System (Regulations of the Commissioner §68.14(i)(2) and §69.6(i)(2)).
 Other states do not preapprove continuing education providers or courses.

 The American Institute of Architects Continuing Education System has approved this course for 6.5 HSW LUs (Sponsor No. J885).
 Only full participation is reportable to the AIA/CES.

 The Landscape Architecture Continuing Education System has approved this course for 6.5 HSW PDHs.
 Only full participation is reportable to the LA CES.

 The International Code Council has approved this event for .65 CEUs in the specialty area of Sitework (Preferred Provider No. 1232).

-This webinar has been approved by the Association of State Floodplain Managers for 7.0 CECs for floodplain managers.
+This Association of State Floodplain Managers has approved this course for 6.5 CECs for floodplain managers.